-The UPS Store White a review - more info a 634 Park Avenue Beaver Dam, Wi 53916-2206 (920) 356-0100 In addition to tracking AFP in Wisconsin and other states, the Center for Media and Democracy also identified another group spending to influence an election in the state that was linked to AFP staff.
+The UPS Store Street info a Write a review - rivere info a 634 Park Avenue Beaver Dam, WI 53916-2206 (920) 356-0100 theupsstorelocal.com fo in

+In addition to tracking AFP in Wisconsin and other states, the Center for Media and Democracy also identified another group spending to influence an election in the state that was linked to AFP staff.

-That group, called "Citizens for a Strong America" (CSA), spent over \$200,000 on ads in Wisconsin's Supreme Court race, but as the Center for Media and Democracy documented, its address of "834 Park Avenue #306" in Beaver Dam,
+That group, called "Citizens for a Strong America" (CSA), spent over \$200,000 on ads in Wisconsin's Supreme Court race, but as the

-Wisconsin, was nothing more than a drop box at a UPS Store.
+Center for Media and Democracy documented, its address of "834 Park Avenue #306" in Beaver Dam, Wisconsin, was nothing more than a drop box at a UPS Store.
 CSA ran attack ads about Joanne Kloppenburg in her race against David Prosser, a judge and former Republican state legislator.

-When the ads were run, CSA listed no information about its leaders, employces, or funders on its website, citizensforastrongamerica.net.
+When the ads were run, CSA listed no information about its leaders, employees, or funders on its website, citizensforastrongamerica.net.
 Its contact information was a free Google mail account: citizensforastrongamerica@gmail.com.
 Its website name was purchased by John W. Connors of Milwaukee, whose job at Koch's Americans for Prosperity was described as grassroots campaigns and marketing (his work email address routed to @afphq.org).
 CSA's website's domain registration listed Connors's own gmail account as the contact and the business address for the domain was 1126 S 70th Street, Suite S420, in Milwaukee, which is in the same building as AFP's Wisconsin arm, but a different room number.
 There is no evidence that AFP orchestrated the group's operations.
-Connors, whose fulltime job is with AFP, is the part-time "president" of CSA, operating in the same building.
+Connors, whose full-time job is with AFP, is the part-time "president" of CSA, operating in the same building.